finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Animate "Tap Anywhere to Start" text
 - Highlight current selected button in Main Menu
 - Enhance Main Menu Carousel
-- Further highlight selected card and de-highlight unselected
+- Add sorting in the Deck Editor and Cards Explorer
 - Edit Deck List in the Deck Save Menu
 - Press and hold on Popups/Card Viewer to copy text
 - Navigate games from Cards Browser